-A more detailed description of the risk governance structure is contained in the Strategic Report beginning on page 38.
+A more detailed description of the risk governance structure is contained in the Strategic Report beginning on page 38 of the Annual Report and Accounts.

 The principal financial risks inherent in the Group's business are credit risk (Note 35), market risk (Note 36), liquidity risk (Note 37), and capital risk (Note 38).